smapiot/piral/docs/tools/README.md

 # Tools

-Piral is an end-to-end solution for creating large-scale web applications using microfrontends.
+Piral is an end-to-end solution for creating large-scale web applications using micro frontends.
 As such we also try to create an ecosystem of tools that is helpful.

 ## Available Tooling